-The Personal Allowance goes down by £1 for every £2 that your adjusted net income is above £100,000.
-This means the allowance is zero if income is £123,700 or above.
+Your Personal Allowance goes down by £1 for every £2 that your adjusted net income is above £100,000.
+This means your allowance is zero if your income is £125,000 or above.

-You can transfer £1,190 of your Personal Allowance to your spouse or civil partner if:
+You might be able to claim Marriage Allowance, which allows you to transfer £1,250 of your Personal Allowance to your spouse or civil partner if:

 - you were born on or after 6 April 1935

-This will reduce the amount of tax your partner has to pay.
-It will usually save them £238.
+This will reduce the amount of tax your partner has to pay by up to £250 every tax year.

 You can apply for Marriage Allowance on GOV.UK.

-To claim Married Couple's Allowance, you must be living together as a married couple or as civil partners and at least one of you must have been born before 6 April 1935.
+You might be able to claim Married Couple's Allowance if you're living together as a married couple or as civil partners and one or both of you were born before 6 April 1935.

 - If you married before 5 December 2005, the husband gets the Married Couple’s Allowance and the amount depends on the husband's income and the age of the older partner.